wso2/docs-is/en/docs/admin-guide/securing-Carbon-Applications.md

 in the web.xml file (stored in the
 `         <         PRODUCT_HOME>        `
 `         /repository/conf/tomcat/carbon/WEB-INF/        ` directory) as
-shown below , it implies that security headers are by default configured for the management consoles of all of your profiles.
+shown below, it implies that security headers are by default configured for the management consoles of all of your profiles.
 However, in a production deployment, ‘Strict-Transport-Security’ needs to be explicitly enabled by replacing the default